Shaedul/Encrypted_Genome_Variants_Analysis/README.md

 # Part 2 : Run unencrypted Analysis

-You can compare encrypted analysis risk score with unecrypted analysis result by executing unencryptedAnalysis.py
+You can compare encrypted analysis risk score with unecrypted analysis result by executing unencryptedAnalysis.py in outside of the docker.

 1. Open Terminal or PowerShell <br>